hfoffani/Advanced-Lane-Lines/writeup_report.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+The first version of the video resulted in too much wobbling.
+It specially suffered under shadow conditions.
+However after I applied some smoothing the quality improved a lot.
+The smoothing and frame validation I applied are:

+1. Skip outliers in centroids.
+1. Reject frames were the lane width differs more than 1.0m of the American standard 3.7m
+1. Reject frames were the left and right curvature radius differs more than three times.
+1. Reject frames were the located lane jumps more than 0.8m with respect to the previous ones.
+1. Finally the lane to be shown is represented by a set of coefficients each of them is the result of the mean of the previous 10.
+I implemented it with a ring buffer (`collections.deque`)

 Here's a [link to my video result](./advanced_lane.mp4)

 ---